muhh/dotfiles/README.md

 # muhh dotfiles

-My collection of configuration files for zsh, tmux and many other command line tools.
+My collection of configuration files for fish, tmux and many other command line tools.

 ## Installation